 We invested £2 million to upgrade to the sewer system in the Mermaid Quay area of Cardiff Bay.
 We explained at the time that we would need to return to carry out the final upgrades to the sewer, and the time has now come for us to do this.

 We invested £2 million to upgrade the sewer system following reports of local internal flooding.
 This was caused mainly by the illegal discharge of fat, oil and grease (FOG) down the drains and other items being flushed down the toilet that build up in the sewer and cause blockages.
 Frequent cleaning to clear the blockages damaged the sewer in Mermaid Quay which needed to be replaced.

-Work carried out in the area was done in a phased way to minimise the impact on the local area.
-The first phase of the scheme involved the removal of the temporary footbridge on Stuart Street, repairing the original Victorian brick sewer, removing FOG blockages along Stuart Street and Bute Street and installing a new sewer pipe on Stuart Street was completed in December 2018.
+Work began in September 2018 and was carried out in a phased approach to minimise the impact on the local area.
+The work included repairing the original Victorian brick sewer, removing fats, oils and grease blockages from the sewer and installing a new sewer pipe on Stuart Street and Bute Street.